jotaf98/overboard/README.md

 - `pip install fs.sshfs` to support remote files through SSH.

 - PyOpenGL 3.1 (either through conda or pip) if you intend to use custom 3D plots with [PyQtGraph](https://pyqtgraph.readthedocs.io/en/latest/3dgraphics.html).

+- MatPlotLib if you intend to use it for custom plots.